mlbowser/journal2020/content/Journal_2020.md

 ![Read abundances of identified food items from each of five blackfish specimens.](2020-04-03_abundance_plot.png)
+Read abundances of identified food items from each of five blackfish specimens.
 Only food items that represented \>= 1% of the total number of reads were included.
 The area of each circle is proportional to read abundances.

 ### Biology check-in at 11:00